Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Two-stage Optimization of Transformers

-\textbf{Proof Sketch.}\quad The proof sketch for Theorem \ref{the:stage1-P} is summarized below, and we defer the detailed proof to Appendix \ref{proof:stage1-P}. \textit{The analysis begins by examining the output of network $h$ under an optimal weight $W^\star$}, using a signal-noise decomposition.
-This separates the output into two components: one determined by the optimal signal weight and another by the random noise weight.
+\textit{Proof Sketch.}\quad The proof sketch for Theorem \ref{the:stage1-P} is summarized below, and we defer the detailed proof to Appendix \ref{proof:stage1-P}. \textit{The analysis begins by examining the output of network $h$ under an optimal weight $W^\star$}, using a signal-noise decomposition.
+This separates the target output into two components: one determined by the optimal signal weight and another by the random noise weight.
 The bound for the noise-driven component is established by leveraging Propositions \ref{prop:N-tU-tU}$\sim$\ref{prop:N-U-tU} and Corollary \ref{coro:N-W-tW} that detail the calculation of activations and attention scores.
 The bound for the signal-driven component is determined by the properties of the optimal weight matrix $W^\star$, and the defined data structure of component $\mathcal{P}$.
-Combining these bounds provides an upper limit on the optimal loss. \textit{Following this, a gradient descent analysis is conducted} to measure the distances $\|\overline{W}_{t_1} - W^\star\|$ and $\|K^1_{t_1}(\overline{W}_{t_1}) - K^1_{t_1}(W^\star)\|$.
-A proof by contradiction is then used to establish the results in statements (b.1) and (b.2).
-This confirms the existence of a target signal matrix that correctly classifies component $\mathcal{P}$ no matter the small noise weight.
+Combining these bounds proves that the surrogate loss evaluated at this optimal target state is bounded by a vanishingly small quantity $\epsilon_{W,1}=\Theta(1/\text{Poly}(d))$ (See Definition in Equation \ref{eq:def-epsilonw1}).

+\textit{Following this, a gradient descent analysis is conducted} to track the weight optimization trajectory.
+A proof by contradiction establishes that the global surrogate loss $K_t(\overline{U})$ (i.e., $K_t(\overline{W},\overline{V})$) descends into the target neighborhood of the optimal loss within $t_1$ iterations.
+Together with Theorem~\ref{the:stage1-Q}, we decouple this global loss to bound the surrogate loss $K^1_{t_1}(\overline{W}_{t_1})$, isolating the pure learning progress on component $\mathcal{P}$ and proving (b.2).